davidkellerman/nxus-data-loaders/README.md

 provides queueing of `fetch()` requests so as to limit the number of concurrently active requests.
 The `UpdatingDataLoaderMixin` triggers updates when data changes.
+The `DeserializingDataProcessor` and
-The `DeserializingDataProcessor` is a processor for loading of serialized data entities.
+`DeserializingSingletonDataProcessor` are processors for loading serialized data entities.

 ### DeserializingDataProcessor